thomasdqr/smart-stylus-linter/README.md

-# Smart Stylus Sorter
+# Smart Stylus Linter

-The Smart Stylus Sorter is a Visual Studio Code extension designed to simplify your Stylus (CSS preprocessor) coding experience.
+The Smart Stylus Linter is a Visual Studio Code extension designed to simplify your Stylus (CSS preprocessor) coding experience.
 With this extension, you can effortlessly and accurately sort CSS properties within your Stylus files alphabetically.
 Say goodbye to manual sorting and enjoy cleaner, more organized code.

 ## Features